 You must request an upgrade using 500-mile stickers to add yourself to the waitlist.
 In theory, this restricts upgrades to those who want them, so even low-level elite members have a chance if they’re willing to shell out and someone else isn’t.
 Executive Platinum members, because their upgrades are always free, are added to the waitlist automatically.
 They still need to request an upgrade for a companion.

 These upgrades do not need to be in your account at the time of the request, but you will need to purchase them before departure once/if you clear.
 Upgrade priority is assigned by elite status first and then by the time of request (typically the time of booking).
-Fare class is not a ranking factor except for Y/B full fares as described above.
+Fare class is not a ranking factor although your total EQD in the last 12 months may be a factor.
 Companions will share the same status as the elite member.

 Priority for Each Upgrade Type

 Note: Normally a primary traveler and companion will clear their upgrades together if processed in advance.
 However, American states that on the day of departure each traveler will clear according to his/her own elite status.
-I’ve seen agents override the list hierarchy for the companion of an Executive Platinum member so that they still clear together on the day of departure, but I’m not sure that they would do this for other elite members.
+If you’re at the airport and your upgrades haven’t cleared yet, you need to talk to an agent to re-connect you and your companion on the priority list.
+You must do this at every departure airport.